alexonati/alexonati/README.md

 - 📣 I am also good at execution, a performing team member, with a strategical approach and technical/functional skills.
 For more details check my entire profile.

-- 💬 Feel free to reach out by sending a connection request and a dm on [LinkedIn](https://www.linkedin.com/in/alexonati/) and don't forget to checkout my [portofolio (built using Flask)](https://tzunu.pythonanywhere.com/).
+- 💬 Feel free to reach out by sending a connection request and a dm on [LinkedIn](https://www.linkedin.com/in/alexonati/).